Sahdev-rajput/IIT_Delhi_Assignment/README.md

 It involves drawing these rectangles on the original image and displaying the modified image on the Results page.
 I have used Javascript library i.e, ReactJS to complete the assignment.

-It is conceivable that rectangles may not be immediately visible upon the initial loading of the website, as they could potentially extend beyond the boundaries of the images.
-Given the random nature of these rectangles, upon refreshing the website, visibility may occur if the rectangles happen to fall within the bounds of the image.

 ## Implementation

 This assignment has been developed using the React.js framework.
 React.js is a JavaScript library for building user interfaces, and it was chosen for its component-based architecture, which provides a modular and efficient way to create interactive applications.